ymfah/Better-Vanilla-Hullmods/README.md

 Remove vanilla hullmod restrictions, restore hidden hullmods, and improve bad ones.

-# [Vanilla Hullmods] - Hullmods that are currently obtainable but with restrictions removed and/or rebalanced.
+<strong>[Vanilla Hullmods] - Hullmods that are currently obtainable but with restrictions removed and/or rebalanced.</strong>

 - Safety Overrides